rjzupkoii/PSU-CIDD-Burkina-Faso/README.md

 GIS         - GIS files for Burkina Faso, as prepared for the simulation.

 Plots       - MATLAB and Python scripts used to generate analysis and manuscript plots.

+Replicates - Code needed to run the replicates on the ACI cluster.

 Studies     - Configuration files used for model validation and *de novo* mutation simulations (business as usual, private market elimination, and multiple-first line therapies).